 Retiring abroad is becoming increasingly popular as more people search for better weather, safe communities, affordable healthcare, and a higher quality of life.
-Among the top destinations, Costa Rica consistently ranks as one of the best places to retire—but is it truly the best?
-Here’s a closer look at what sets Costa Rica apart and whether it might be the right retirement destination for you.
+Among the top destinations, Costa Rica consistently ranks as one of the best places to retire in Costa Rica—but is it truly the best?
+For more information about planning your retirement in Costa Rica, visit Costa Rica Havens.

 1. A Peaceful, Stable Country